FusionAuth/fusionauth-site/site/docs/v1/tech/tutorials/integrate-dotnet.md

 bin\Debug\net7.0\win-x64\publish\SetupFusionauth.exe
 ```

+If you want, you can [login to your instance](http://localhost:9011) and examine the new application configuration the script created for you.

 ## Create Your {{page.technology}} Application

 Now you are going to create a {{page.technology}} application.
 While this section uses a simple {{page.technology}} application, you can use the same configuration to integrate your {{page.technology}} application with FusionAuth.

-You’ll use [Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-7.0&tabs=visual-studio) and {{page.technology}}.
+You'll use [Razor Pages](https://learn.microsoft.com/en-us/aspnet/core/razor-pages/?view=aspnetcore-7.0&tabs=visual-studio) and {{page.technology}}.
 This application will display common information to all users.
 There will also be a secured area, only available to an authenticated user.
 The [full source code](https://github.com/fusionauth/fusionauth-example-dotnet-guide) is available if you want to download it and take a look.

 First, create a new web application using the `dotnet` CLI and go to that directory: